Pop Culture Madness!

 2005 Pop Culture History

-A glitch in World of Warcraft allowed a plague to spread in the game leading non-infected players to abandon cities while those infected were forced into quarantines.
-It was later studied by epidemiologists to see how real life people would react to a pandemic.
+A glitch in World of Warcraft allowed a plague to spread, leading non-infected players to abandon cities while those infected were forced into quarantines.
+Epidemiologists later studied it to see how real-life people react to a pandemic.

 The simple cardboard box was inducted into the National Toy Hall of Fame.

-Stephen Colbert coined the term "truthiness" with its current meaning: the quality of seeming true but not necessarily being true.
+Stephen Colbert coined the term “truthiness” with its current meaning: the quality of seeming authentic but not necessarily being true.

 Iraqi terrorists held a GI Joe action figure hostage and tried to claim that it was a US Soldier. #pictureproof